ewanhowell5195/WynemResourcePacks/README.md

   "author": "0123456789"
 }
 ```
+3. Create a pull request showing that you have permission (if required)

+## JSON format
 - Version
   - A version number for the pack.
 Changing this will cause the bot to redownload the pack and update it.
 This is completely separate from the resource packs development version number.
 - Download